uclaacm/learn.py-s21/session-2-data-structures/README.md

     2300.5
 ```

-**Splicing** is another super useful sequence operation!
+**Slicing** is another super useful sequence operation!
 It allows you to concisely form subsequences based on an existing sequence.
 For example, if I wanted to get all the elements of a sequence from the 2nd index to the 5th index:

 ```python
 >>> li = ["zero", "one", "two", "three", "four", "five", "six", "seven", "eight"]